CarlosACepeda/CarlosACepeda/README.md

 ### Hi there 👋

 - 📫 How to reach me: Write to this email address carlosalt5126@hotmail.es
-- 🔭 I’m currently working on building a cool game and mantaining my projects.
+- 🔭 I’m currently working on building a cool game and mantaining my projects while also working full time
 - 🌱 I’m currently learning how to use Game Engines, and how to level up my Android & C++ knowledge

 [![Carlos' GitHub stats](https://github-readme-stats.vercel.app/api?username=CarlosACepeda&theme=radical)](https://github.com/anuraghazra/github-readme-stats)